Brain Training Vs. Tutoring

 - Have received tutoring in subjects and continue to struggle month after month or year after year

-- Struggle with multiple classes in school
+- Are challenged by multiple classes in school

-- Struggle with reading comprehension
+- Have difficulty with reading comprehension

 - Need to work harder or longer than others to achieve good grades